 Michael D. Halleck

-David E Halleck, B.S.E.E./M.B.A, serves as HWI’s VP of Engineering Services having taken over this role in April 2018.
+David E Halleck, B.S.E.E./M.B.A, serves as HWI’s VP of Electrical Engineering.
 Mr. Halleck is responsible for functional management, budgeting, hiring, planning, and technical oversight.
-Before joining HWI, Mr. Halleck worked as Sr. Manager at Bard Medical, Engineering Solutions Manager at Plexus, and Business Development manager at Sparton Medical Systems.
+Before joining HWI in 2018, Mr. Halleck worked in the industry for over 20 years as Sr. Manager at Bard Medical, Engineering Solutions Manager at Plexus, Business Development manager at Sparton Medical Systems, and RF Engineer at Ball Aerospace.
 Mr. Halleck is a graduate from the University of Colorado where he received a Bachelor of Science degree in electrical engineering and Colorado State University with his Masters in Business.

 Ali Elhouderi is an Embedded Systems Engineer at Halleck-Willard Inc. He received his Bachelor’s degree in Electrical Engineering from Sebha University in Libya, and his first Master’s degree in Electronic Communications and Computer Engineering from the University of Nottingham in the UK.
 Ali also holds a Master’s degree in Electrical Engineering from the University of Colorado at Boulder where he is presently doing a PhD in the field of Biomedical Engineering.
 His research focuses on multi-class classification of heart murmurs.

 Ali is specialized in firmware and software development, has architected and developed software for multiple projects in various fields and has been involved in projects from the R&D phase to production.
 Over his career, he has worked on numerous projects, chief among those are Seizure Monitoring system, Cold and Compression therapy, Marine Remote Monitoring and Control system and Wheelchair Collision Avoidance system.